pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 The Plugin SHALL return fully qualified device name[s].

-The Plugin SHALL ensure that there are json file[s] in CDI format for the allocated resource.
+The Plugin SHALL ensure that there are JSON file[s] in CDI format for the allocated resource.
 These files SHALL be used by runtime to update runtime configuration before creating containers that use the resource.